Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Gradient Coding

 \section{Binary Gradient Coding}

-In this section we describe the proposed GCS.
-The main idea behind the scheme is to ensure that the superposition of the corresponding encoding vectors of a certain subset of the workers with non-overlapping assigned tasks, results in the all ones vector.
-Also, in order to work around the $(s+1)\mid n$ assumption, our encoding ensures that all workers are assigned roughly the same number of tasks, which we relax in \ref{heter_case_sec}.
+In this section we motivate our approach to binary GC.
+The main idea behind binary schemes is to ensure that the superposition of the corresponding encoding vectors of a certain subset of the workers with non-overlapping assigned tasks, results in the all ones vector.
+This gives us a simple condition for binary GC, which leads to a special case of condition \eqref{GC_condition}.
+Additionally, we derive a strict lower bound for the total computational load of any GCS, and formalize what we mean by ``close to uniform/balanced'' assignments.
+It is worth noting that this problem has also been extensively studied, e.g., \cite{ABKU99}.
+We incorporate these into an optimization problem with rational constraints, which we constructively solve through our encoding in Section \ref{proposed_scheme_section}; when requiring the additional constraint that the encoding-decoding pair is over $\{0,1\}$.
+We also derive the minimum maximum load over all workers of any binary fractional repetition GCS, for any pair of parameters $(s,n)$.